rcarrata/rcarrata.github.io/_posts/2022-02-21-predictive-autoscaling-patterns-with-vpa.md

           memory: 200Mi
 ```

-the memory limit is 200Mi as is defined in the Deployment.
+the memory limit is 200Mi as defined in the Deployment.

 * Increase the memory allocation in the pod patching the arg of the --vm-bytes to 250M: